shavz/shiveenp.com/content/posts/simple-oembed-service-using-http4k.md

 igLens.extract(client(request))
 ```

-if the request is succesful, we will get an object parsed into the `IgOembedResponse` type.
-For our purposes, what we really need is the html, which gives us the full oembed html whioch we can use in an iframe.
+if the request is successful, we will get an object parsed into the `IgOembedResponse` type.
+For our purposes, what we really need is the html, which gives us the full oembed html which we can use in an iframe.

 ### Final Notes
 In the end, I ended up deploying the app on aws lambda by by setting up an API gateway and a lambda function that called the final app.
 The final cleaned source code for the app is located [here](https://github.com/shavz/koember) and it also contains the instructions on how to call the aws lambda function to get the oembed responses.

-All in all, I was pleasantly surprised at how productive I was working with http4k and how easy it is to setup a FAAS type application using kotlin and AWS.
+All in all, I was pleasantly surprised at how productive I was working with http4k and how easy it is to set up a FAAS type application using kotlin and AWS.